 Communications: Most critically, he would have to invent a cheap way for outback stations to communicate with the flying doctor service.
 There was no point in having a doctor in Alice Springs if the people in Birdsville couldn’t contact him.

-Telegraph and radio were available but the expense of providing these services to every outback station was prohibitive.
+Telegraph and radio were avail it down five able but the expense of providing these services to every outback station was prohibitive.
 There would be no flying doctors until there was a new way to communicate.

 But John Flynn was not deterred by problems.
 He seemed to thrive on them.
 He was a great believer in the philosophy that “whatever a person dares to do, that he can, if he thinks long enough, wills sincerely and works hard enough.”